 Each woman who attended left with a promise to take one action.
 Mine involved mentoring a migrant woman.
 You may well be interested to do something similar.

 - Read: the book, Thriving Women, Thriving World, which provides useful tools for continuing this conversation.

 - Listen: If you would like to hear Diana Whitney speak on this work, listen here.

 Oenone is a leadership specialist, learning designer and facilitator with over twenty-five years’ experience mainly in the private and not-for-profit sectors.
 Over the past three years as a Senior Facilitator with Leadership Victoria she has loved the connection, learning and network-building that emerges from leadership programs.

 Her aim is to support individuals and organisations to achieve their potential, to celebrate diversity, and to focus on creating enduring positive social and business impact.
 Oenone’s top strength is curiosity.
 She is a keen lifelong learner, a trained yoga instructor and enjoys bush-walking, bike-riding and building social cohesion.

 Oenone brings a strength focus and passion for research on positive organisations to her leadership work.
 She has a Masters of Applied Positive Psychology.

 Women’s Leadership Program

-Oenone is the facilitator for the Women’s Leadership Program taking place in November.
-Early bird enrolments are currently open.
-Don’t miss out on your chance to hear from Oenone and other inspiring motivational speakers who will empower you to reach your leadership potential.
+Oenone is the facilitator of LV’s Women’s Leadership Program taking place in September 2020.
+Early bird enrolments are currently open so don’t miss out on your chance to hear from Oenone and other inspiring motivational speakers who will empower you to reach your leadership potential.